| |

 hiking up to bear mountain in winter in connecticut

-Before we get into the top CT winter hikes let’s get into a few tips for winter hiking:
+❄️Before we get into the top CT winter hikes here are a few winter hiking tips:

-• Dress in Layers: There are so many factors that can affect the “real feel” out there.
-Check out my post – what to wear winter hiking to get a quick rundown!
+• Dress in Layers: Base layer, mid layer, and an outer layer/shell.
+There are lots of factors that affect the "real feel".
+Check out my post - what to wear winter hiking if you need the basics!

 ❄️12 Best Winter Hikes in Connecticut!❄️